ssemine/winter-proj/README.md

   Optional:

-    --genes - file with subset of genes to run GCTA-COJO for (Row format) --gene_dir - directory name where gene .ma files will be saved --log - log file name
-    --p_val - p-value threshold
-    --snps - file with subset of SNPs to run GCTA-COJO for (Row format)
+    --genes - file with subset of genes to run GCTA-COJO for (Row format) (gene_list by default) --gene_dir - directory name where gene .ma files will be saved (cojo_files by default) --run-dir - directory name where all the files will be saved (run_$date by default) --log - log file name ($date.log by default) --p_val - p-value threshold (value or "per_chr" or "per_gene") --snps - file with subset of SNPs to run GCTA-COJO for (Row format)

 ### Files